 Moving to the NPA policy, tucked away in the “Endnotes” of Håvard Bach’s paper is the admission that “this process is... not applicable when searching for other ERW”.
 He refers to the Mine Ban and Cluster Munition treaties earlier in the paper, using them to justify ignoring anything not covered by those “conventions”.
 The clearance requirement of Humanitarian Demining is not defined in those treaties: it is only ever defined in the IMAS – and the IMAS says all ERW.
 So Bach is taking NPA away from the IMAS and away from the definition of “humanitarian” by declaring that Norwegian demining is only about meeting the obligations of treaties, not about protecting end-users from the explosive remnants of war.
 I wonder whether NPA’s leaders know this?
 Is it actually their policy – or just the opinion of their “chief technical advisor of operational methods”?
 Do they know that explosive devices other than mines cause far more civilian casualties than mines?
 Do they know that many cluster munitions are not touch sensitive and would not be initiated by a machine?
 They may not because for many years all civilian casualties of explosive devices were recorded among the mine-victim statistics (which was convenient because high numbers were useful for campaign purposes).
 Disaggregating those records retrospectively is not possible because the actual device involved in an injury was very seldom recorded.
 But still, it is a fact that in most post-conflict scenarios ERW other than mines cause far more civilian injuries than mines.
 Despite this, Bach would have NPA leave them behind.

 The NPA ‘Scalable Technical Survey’ system described in Bach’s paper is so ill-thought out and under-researched that it is dangerous.
-It has apparently been pushed within the organisation for more than two years but it is worth emphasising that no NPA field people have actually used it.
+It has apparently been pushed within the organisation for more than five years but it is worth emphasising that no NPA field people have actually used it.
 Thankfully, the Nice People About in the field know better than to rely on a system that is simply inflated non-quantitative opinion masquerading dangerously as the application of science.